-- (1) The Corporation has adopted the IFRS 2 Shared-based payment to account for the issuance of stock options to employees and non-employees.
-The fair value of the awards is estimated at the grant date using the Black-Scholes Option Pricing Model.
-This model requires the input of a number of parameters, including stock price, stock exercise price, expected stock price volatility, expected time until exercise and risk-free interest rates.
-Although the assumptions used reflect management's best estimates, they involve inherent uncertainties based on market conditions generally outside of the Corporation's control. - (2) For the period ended on February 29, 2016, (i) the fair market value of the August 19, 2015 option-based awards of the Corporation is based on a fair value of \$2.31 per option granted to Mr. Wenker, Dr. Carter, Mr. Montgomery, Dr. Tuckson and Dr. Waksal.
-No additional grants were awarded to the Directors during the financial year ended February 29, 2016. - (3) The value of the perquisites and other personal benefits received by these Directors did not total an aggregate value of \$50,000 or more, and does not represent more than 10% of the compensation paid during financial year ended February 29, 2016.
-The Directors do not receive pension benefits or other non-equity based annual compensation. - (4) On February 29, 2016, Messrs.
-Wenker, Montgomery, Tuckson and Waksal resigned as Directors of the Corporation.
+- (1) We have adopted IFRS 2 Share-Based Payment to account for the issuance of stock options to employees and non-employees.
+The fair value of the awards is estimated at the grant date using the Black-Scholes option pricing model.
+This model requires the input of a number of parameters, including share price, share exercise price, expected share price volatility, expected time until exercise and risk-free interest rates.
+Although the assumptions used reflect management's best estimates, they involve inherent uncertainties based on market conditions generally outside of the Corporation's control. - (2) For the thirteen (13) month period ended on March 31, 2017, (i) the fair market value of the May 30, 2016 option-based awards is based on a fair value of \$1.18 per option granted to Dr. Carter; and (ii) the fair market value of the February 24, 2017 option-based awards is based on a fair value of \$1.17 per option granted to Mr. Canan and Dr. Staal. - (3) Dr. Carter was appointed Executive Chairman of the Board on March 1, 2016 and earned compensation of US\$98,980 for this role through June 30, 2016.
+After that date and Ms. D'Alvise's appointment as CEO on June 1, 2016, Dr. Carter earned compensation of US\$45,000 for being Chairman of the Board through March 31, 2017. - (4) Mr. Canan and Dr. Staal earned a Director compensation of US\$33,750 and were appointed to the Board of Directors in July 2016. - (5) The Directors do not receive pension benefits or other non-equity based annual compensation. - (6) After the resignation of certain Directors on February 29, 2016, Mr. Fitzgibbon, Chairman of the Board of Directors of Neptune, joined until July 12, 2016 as member of the Corporation's Board of Directors and Chair of the audit and GHR Committees to help insure a proper transition between the departing Directors and the election of the new nominees at the Corporation's 2016 annual general Shareholders meeting.